123JackCole/The-Haunted-House/README.md

 #### Help

 This is the main command that you will be using.
 Help pulls up a menu that shows you all commands you can use.
 If you're ever confused or stuck, type help to see your options.
-Let's go through them together.
+Let's go through them together

 #### List rooms

 Lists the rooms in the house.
-A useful command if you forgot the names of the rooms and are trying to move to a different room.
+A useful command if you forgot the names of the rooms and are trying to move to a different room

 #### List family

 Lists the members of your family that are currently alive.
-The less family members that are alive the stronger the spirits will be!
+The less family members that are alive the stronger the spirits will be

 #### Where am I

-Tells you which room you're in.
+Tells you which room you're in

 #### Check sanity

 Tells you your current sanity.
 Sanity is an important mechanic in this game.
 All family members have sanity.
 Whenever a family member encounters a spirit they are attacked and their sanity decreases.
 If a family member's sanity reaches zero, they die and become a spirit themselves.
 If your sanity reaches zero, you lose.
-There are also opportunities to gain back sanity that you'll encounter along the way.
+There are also opportunities to gain back sanity that you'll encounter along the way

 #### Move to ____

-Attepts to move you to a room.
-Whenever you successfully move to a room all other family members and spirits move as well, so try to move as efficiently as possible!
+Attempts to move you to a room.
+For example, type "move to living room".
+Whenever you successfully move to a room all other family members and spirits move as well, so try to move as efficiently as possible

 #### Search

 Searches your current room for anything important.
-You need to search rooms to unlock the haunted house's secrets.
+You need to search rooms to unlock the haunted house's secrets

 ---